Sex addiction, or the clinically preferred term “hypersexual disorder”, is a reality that society prefers to keep in the dark.

 Do you engage in unprotected sex or perform sexual acts in public?
 If you find yourself crossing the safety, legal or comfort boundaries of yourself or others, you may want to take a hard look at the possibility of a sex addiction.
 Your life is precious, so I urge you to do what needs to be done to protect yourself and your future.

 If these signs have been a revelation for you, please take this to heart; admitting a sexual addiction is the first step to recovery.
-There are always underlying emotional issues that can be addressed and worked through, so there is no shame in disclosing the reality of your mental state.
+There are always underlying behavioral disorders that can be addressed and worked through, so there is no shame in disclosing the reality of your mental state.
 It can afflict anyone, regardless of social stature, intelligence, success or lifestyle.
 You deserve to be whole, and your family, friends, and loved ones need and want you to be healthy.

 By Angela Lambert